kevinconway/pycc/docs/development.rst

 to provide two interfaces on the right entry points.

-On the `pycc.optimizers` entry point you must expose a callable which accepts a `module.Module` object as the first parameter and an optional `module.Package` object as the second parameter.
+On the `pycc.optimizers` entry point you must expose a callable which accepts a `module.Module` object as the first parameter, any number of named parameters which correspond with relevant CLI args added by your module, `*args`, and`**kwargs`.
 The name of this entry point must be prefixed with `pycc_`.

 On the `pycc.cli.args` entry point you must expose a callable which accepts an argument parser from `argparse`.
 Your function must use this parser to